-- b) Problems - (1) John referred to this Babylon as a "Mystery," which probably implies that the literal city of Babylon is not meant. - (2) It would be incredible, if not impossible, for even a rebuilt city of Babylon to attain the worldwide wealth and prominence to be the End Times Babylon.
+- b) Problems - (1) John referred to this Babylon as a "Mystery," implying that the literal city of Babylon is not meant. - (2) It would be incredible, if not impossible, for even a rebuilt city of Babylon to attain worldwide wealth and prominence as the End Times Babylon.
 Present-day Iraq is virtually economically bankrupt and unlikely to rebuild Babylon to be more than just a tourist site. - (3) The city referred to in Revelation 17:18 is indeed a city, but this city seems to be Rome more than Babylon: "The woman you saw is the great city that rules over the kings of the earth."
 Since Rome ruled the Roman Empire when John wrote this book, it is the more likely candidate than Babylon. - 2.
-Babylon, Iraq in Revelation 18 but Catholicism (papal Rome) in Revelation 17.22 - a) Support - (1) In Revelation 17 Babylon is a woman; in chapter 18 she is a city. - (2) In Revelation 17 she is End Times Babylon; in Rev. 18 she is simply a city. - (3) In chapter 17 Babylon is destroyed by the ten kings, probably in the middle of the Tribulation period; in chapter 18 these same kings lament over the destruction of literal Babylon, which is destroyed at the end of the Tribulation period, or when the Lord appears. - (4) In chapter 17 Babylon is drunk with the blood of "saints and martyrs of Jesus" (17:6).
-In chapter 18 Babylon is drunk with the blood of the prophets and saints and all them that were slain upon the earth (18:24).
+Catholicism (papal Rome) in Revelation 17, but Babylon, Iraq in Revelation 18.21 - a) Support - (1) In Revelation 17, Babylon is a woman; in chapter 18, she is a city. - (2) In Revelation 17, she is End Times Babylon; in Rev 18, she is simply a city. - (3) In chapter 17, the ten kings destroy Babylon, probably in the middle of the Tribulation period; in chapter 18, these same kings lament over the destruction of literal Babylon, which is destroyed at the end of the Tribulation period or when the Lord appears. - (4) In chapter 17, Babylon is drunk with the blood of "saints and martyrs of Jesus" (17:6).
+In chapter 18, Babylon is intoxicated with the blood of the prophets and saints and all of them that were slain upon the earth (18:24).
 The inclusiveness of Babylon's drunkenness indicates she is a different thing than End Times Babylon in chapter 17.
-There we have papal Rome; here we have the total world of evil wrapped up in one city. - (5) The destruction of the city is a sudden thing.
+First, we have papal Rome (Rev 17); then, we have the world of evil wrapped up in one city (Rev 18). - (5) The destruction of the city is a sudden thing.
 The phrase "in one hour" occurs several times in Revelation 18.
 This destruction is like that of Sodom and Gomorrah.
-There is some evidence that "End Times Babylon" (chapter 17) is destroyed over some length of time.
+There is some evidence that "End Times Babylon" (chapter 17) is destroyed over time.
 But literal Babylon "in one hour." - (6) Jeremiah's commands to "flee her" (Jer.
-50:8; 51:6, 9) were not directed to the people of old Babylon, since many of them did not obey (e.g., Daniel).
-It is directed, therefore, to the people of the end-time. - (7) Some of the expressions adopted by John in Revelation 18 are taken from the description of old Babylon by Isaiah and Jeremiah.
-Why?
-Because they all refer to the same literal, restored Babylon of the end-time. - (8) The particular sin of Babylon in chapter 17 is spiritual fornication; of Babylon in chapter 18, evil commercialism.
-This agrees with Zechariah 5:8 where wickedness is personified as a woman.
+50:8; 51:6, 9) were not directed to the people of old Babylon since many of them did not obey (e.g., Daniel).
+It is intended, therefore, to the people of the end-time. - (7) Some of the expressions adopted by John in Revelation 18 are taken from Isaiah and Jeremiah's descriptions of old Babylon.
+They all refer to the same literal, restored Babylon of the end times. - (8) Babylon's particular sin in chapter 17 is spiritual fornication, and Babylon's sin in chapter 18 is evil commercialism.
+This agrees with Zechariah 5:8, where wickedness is personified as a woman.

-22 Pember cites the first four arguments; the remaining arguments are from William R. Newell, The Revelation (Chicago: Scripture Press, 1935).
+21 Pember cites the first four arguments; the remaining arguments are from William R. Newell, The Revelation (Chicago: Scripture Press, 1935).